 - Earth Observation

-The growth rate of VC investments into Climate-Tech was 3x that of AI over the same time period.
+The growth rate of VC investments into Climate-Tech was 3x that of investments in AI over the same time period.

-While the space is still at a nascent, evolving stage, the push for climate action is undeniable.
+While space is still at a nascent, evolving stage, the push for climate action is undeniable.

 Attaining net zero carbon emissions will require a systemic transition by companies, governments and technologies and we have seen capital flow into various climate-tech segments from mobility to agriculture to earth data generation.